 Chief Financial Officer

-Paul Kuc joined Ceres in 2008 as Chief Financial Officer, following a 12-year career with Monsanto, where he held various regional and global finance positions, including posts in Argentina, Brazil, Canada, Mexico and the United States.
-At Monsanto, among other responsibilities, Mr. Kuc developed and implemented international costing and financial systems for the seed and agricultural biotechnology company.
-He began his career at pharmaceutical company Eli Lilly.
-Mr. Kuc holds a Master’s of Science degree in Economics from the University of Lodz, Poland and an MBA from the Ivey Business School, University of Western Ontario, Canada.
+Paul Kuc joined Ceres in 2008 as Chief Financial Officer, following a 12-year career with Monsanto Company, where he held various regional and global finance positions, including posts in Argentina, Brazil, Canada, Mexico and the United States, with his last position, beginning April 2007, as Lead Worldwide Manufacturing Finance at Seminis, Inc., which was purchased by Monsanto in 2005.
+At Monsanto, among other responsibilities, he developed and implemented international costing and financial systems for the seed and agricultural biotechnology company.
+Mr. Kuc began his career, from June 1994 to June 1996 at the pharmaceutical company Eli Lilly and Company.
+He holds a Master's of Science degree in Economics from the University of Lodz, Poland and an M.B.A. from the Ivey Business School, University of Western Ontario, Canada.

 Wilfriede van Assche